 You should file for benefits in the state where the wages were earned.

 Call the UC service center at 888-313-7284 and a representative will assist you.

 When you are granted benefits, your benefit year provides you with a 52-week period beginning with the date of your application for unemployment compensation benefits.
-If you claim the full amount for each week, you will receive your maximum allowance of benefits.
-This information can be found on your Financial Determination.
+If you claim the full amount for each week, you will receive your maximum allowance of benefits in 18-26 weeks.
+If you receive partial benefits due to part-time earnings, the duration of your claim can extend beyond 26 weeks.
+Benefits end when your balance is exhausted, or your benefit year ends, whichever happens first.
+This information can be found in your Financial Determination.

 Please note: If you choose to re-open your claim on line, you will do so by using the “Reopen a Claim” button on the right tabs.
 The process to re-open a claim is exactly the same as the initial claim process and the entire form must be completed.
 When you submit the claim, it will be processed as a re-open application, not a new application, as long as you have a current claim in place, i.e. less than one year has passed from your Application for Benefits date.
 After you hit the submit button, you should print the confirmation page and retain it for your records.